Digital Discovery of 100 diverse Quantum Experiments with PyTheus: Hundred Experiments

 In 2004, Gregg Jaeger suggested a generalization for sets of $2^N$ qubits, the \textit{Bell Gems}~\cite{bellgems}.
 To construct these states we need to pick a pair of orthogonal states $\ket{\alpha}$ and $\ket{\beta}$ from the Bell basis: $\ket{\Phi^\pm}=\ket{00}\pm \ket{11}$ and $\ket{\Psi^\pm}=\ket{01}\pm \ket{10}$.
 Then, we iterate the following mappings in all possible ways:

 Therefore, for $2^N$ qubits, we get a basis of $2^{2^N}$ states.
 For the case of a pair of 3 dimensional Bell states 84 states exist.
-Fig.~\ref{fig:gem4} shows how to generate one of these high-dimensional Bell gems which, up to normalization, reads \numbering{experimentcounter}
+Fig.~\ref{fig:gem4} shows how to generate one of these high-dimensional Bell gems which, up to normalization, reads \numbering[https://github.com/artificial-scientist-lab/PyTheus/tree/main/pytheus/graphs/HighlyEntangledStates/BellGem3D]{experimentcounter}

 where $\ket{\psi_a} = \ket{00} + \ket{11} + \ket{22}$, $\ket{\psi_b} = \ket{01} + \ket{12} + \ket{20}$, and $\ket{\psi_c} = \ket{02} + \ket{10} + \ket{21}$.

 \tocless